javier-lopez/javier.io/blog/en/_posts/2016-01-02-simple-mpc-web-interface.md

 ###### {{ page.date | date_to_string }}

-Sometimes while listening music at my desk my niece (~8y/o) shows up and asks me to skip the current song, most of the times I do it instantenly, however when I'm really busy I may delay some seconds, in those occasions she goes over my keyboard and press the 'next' buttom by herself.
+Sometimes while listening music at my desk my niece (~8y/o) shows up and asks me to skip the current song, most of the times I do it instantly, however when I'm really busy I may delay some seconds, in those occasions she goes over my keyboard and press the `next` button by herself.
 Today morning was one of those days, so I though it shouldn't be too difficult to install a mpd client in its ipad and show her how to do it from her device.

-It turns out there are not free mpd clients on the ipad software store (or they aren't listed in my region, LATAM), no problem I though, I'll install a web client in my computer and will add a bookmark in her browser, however when looking [around](http://mpd.wikia.com/wiki/Clients) most clients required a fair amount of dependencies and looked complicated to install/maintain.
-I don't need more work =), so I quickly hacked a simple one based on Gwenn Englebienne [work](http://www.gwenn.dk/mplayer-remote.html):
+It turned to be more trouble some that I though, first, there are no free mpd clients on the ipad software store (or it's not available at my region, LATAM), and most [web clients](http://mpd.wikia.com/wiki/Clients) require a fair amount of dependencies and some work to get them running.
+I don't need any of this =).

+So I decided to hack a simple web interface for mpc, based on Gwenn Englebienne previous work on [mplayer](http://www.gwenn.dk/mplayer-remote.html) and this is the result:

 <pre class="sh_sh">
 $ wget https://raw.githubusercontent.com/chilicuil/learn/master/python/simple-mpc-remote